ermlikeyeah/ermlikeyeah.github.io/_posts/2021-06-18-weeknote-monday-14-to-friday-18-june-2021.markdown

 Pro tip of the week: As tempting as it is to stay up until 2am so you can catch some of the NBA playoffs I advise not to do this in the middle of a working week.
 You will feel it the next day.

-But aside from that, a couple of teeth-gnashing hours aside a reasonably straightforward week with my MHCLG work.
+But aside from that, despite a couple of teeth-gnashing hours, a reasonably straightforward week with my MHCLG work.
 Can't complain on that front.